Midwife toad

 Midwife toads are a genus (Alytes) of frogs in the family Alytidae (formerly Discoglossidae), and are found in most of Continental Europe and Northwestern Africa.
 It has also been introduced to Great Britain.
 Characteristic of these toad-like frogs is their parental care; the males carry a string of fertilised eggs on their backs, hence the name "midwife".
 The female expels a strand of eggs, which the male fertilizes externally.
 He then wraps them around his legs to protect them from predators in the water.
 When they are ready to hatch, the male wades into shallow water, where he allows the tadpoles to leap out of their eggs.
-Five separate species of midwife toads are found across western Europe, northern Africa, and Majorca.
+Five separate species of midwife toads are found across western Europe, northern Africa, and Mallorca.

 Midwife toads can be found in the snows of the Pyrenees, living at heights of 5,000–6,500 feet in areas such as the Néouvielle massif.
 Unlike the thin tongue of many amphibians, the midwife's tongue is round and flattened; its former family name, Discoglossidae, means "round tongue".
 In parts of France, midwife toads live in sand dunes by the sea.
 They share this habitat with natterjack toads.

 Description

-Five separate species of midwife toads are found across western Europe, northern Africa, and Majorca.
+Five separate species of midwife toads are found across western Europe, northern Africa, and Mallorca.
 Shy, nocturnal animals, they give away their presence by their ringing call.
 During the day, midwife toads hide under stones and logs or in tunnels, often in dry, sandy soil, which is easier to dig into using their forelegs and snouts.
 They emerge at dusk to forage for food, but always returns to the same hiding places before dawn.
 During the winter, they hibernate in a hole or burrow that has been deserted by a small animal.